 Algolia Query Suggestions is implemented through a Query Suggestions index.

-At each keystrokes, your user’s current input is sent as a search to the Query Suggestions index.
-The index responds with relevant query suggestions, which with some front-end configuration you can display on your site.
+At each keystroke, your user’s current input is sent as a search to the Query Suggestions index.
+The index responds with relevant query suggestions, which you can display on your site with some front-end configuration.

-Your users can then select one of your suggested queries, which dispatches the matching search on your content index, or they can keep typing (and receive new suggestions).
+Your users can then select one of your suggested queries (which dispatches the matching search on your content index), or keep typing and receive new suggestions.

 To get a sense of what this looks like, check out our Query Suggestions demo.

 Standard and Premium plans give you access to a Query Suggestions tab in your Algolia dashboard.
 Please reach out to the Algolia Success Team if you have any problems accessing Query Suggestions.

 Getting Started with Query Suggestions